solana-labs/solana/book/src/slashing.md

 The Vote program keeps track of rewards for all of the stakes, which allows it to be a central point for slashing.
 The basic mechanism of slashing is:

-1. a proof of byzantine behavior is submitted to the Vote program
+1. a proof of Byzantine behavior is submitted to the Vote program
 2. the Vote program marks the Vote account as "slashed", which means:
     * no further votes may be submitted to this account
     * the slashing penalty percentage of the lamports in this account are forfeit